 Wyoming Untrapped seeks to raise awareness of the need for a safer environment for people, pets, and wildlife.
-Most people are unaware that traps can be set nearly anywhere, including directly on public trails.
-Dogs can be killed in traps without any legal recourse for the owner.
+Most people are unaware traps can be set nearly anywhere, including directly on public trails.
+Dogs can be injured or killed in traps; there is currently no legal recourse for pet owners.
 Follow these trap release instructions - it may save your dog's life.

-If your dog is trapped, please seek veterinary care.
+If your dog is trapped, seek veterinary care immediately after releasing your pet from the trap.
 To help document all trap incidents and injuries to increase public awareness, we ask dog owners and veterinarians to:

-- Report these incidents to Wyoming Untrapped, info@wyominguntrapped.org. - Report to appropriate government agency wgfd.wyo.gov. - Tell your story; go to our trapped incident database; www.wyominguntrapped.org/database/.
+- Report incidents to Wyoming Untrapped, info@wyominguntrapped.org. - Report to appropriate government agency wgfd.wyo.gov. - Tell your story at our trapped incident database, www.wyominguntrapped.org/database/.